MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/actions-dialogs.md

 [!INCLUDE[](../includes/cc_applies_to_update_9_0_0.md)]

 This topic describes the actions you can perform on dialogs.

+> [IMPORTANT]
+> [Dialogs are deprecated](https://docs.microsoft.com/dynamics365/get-started/whats-new/customer-engagement/important-changes-coming#dialogs-are-deprecated), and should be replaced by business process flows or canvas apps in PowerApps.
+More information: [Replace dialogs with business process flows or canvas apps](https://docs.microsoft.com/flow/replace-dialogs).

 <a name="DialogRelated"></a>